noha/Prolog/Readme.md

 - [ ] add test for member/2
 - [ ] add test for append/3
 - [ ] collect examples to parse for making basic grammar more solid
+- [ ] understand lists.
+How to implement comman lists and hole lists best???

 __2020-06-24__